comp-strat/web_scraping/url_scraping/README.md

 Running the scraper will create a log 'dataURL_checking_{datetime}.log'.
 This will provide updates on progress during the processing of each school entry, in addition to the use of the 'tqdm' module in the main script for providing progress in the terminal.
 (More info on 'tqdm' here: https://tqdm.github.io)

-'raw_output_file' should contain the columns: "SCH_NAME", "ADDRESSES", "NCESSCH", "URL", and "QUERY_RANKING".

 After completion of the script, 'raw_output_file' contains the following columns: "SCH_NAME", "ADDRESSES", "NCESSCH", "URL", "QUERY_RANKING", "VALIDITY_CONFIRMED", and "EXPLANATIONS".
 'filtered_output_file' contains the following columns: "SCH_NAME", "ADDRESSES", "NCESSCH", "URL", and "QUERY_RANKING".

 ### Running the URL checker
+1. Make sure that 'raw_output_file' contains the columns: "SCH_NAME", "ADDRESSES", "NCESSCH", "URL", and "QUERY_RANKING".

-1. Replace the filepath strings currently in the variables 'raw_output_file' AND 'filtered_output_file' -- i.e. data/[SOME SOURCE FILE].
+2. Replace the filepath strings currently in the variables 'raw_output_file' AND 'filtered_output_file' -- i.e. data/[SOME SOURCE FILE].

-2. Run the following command `python3 checking_URLs.py` from the url_scraping directory.
+3. Run the following command `python3 checking_URLs.py` from the url_scraping directory.

 ## Updates to come
 - Updating the scraping_URLs.ipynb for a more interactive and segmented approach to scraping